dmitry-markin/current_weather/README.md

 Description
 -----------

 Simple Android app that shows current outdoor temperature in the system notification.
-Notification is optionally restricted to show only when device is locked or unlocked.
+Notification is optionally restricted to appear only when device is locked or unlocked.
 The weather data are retreived using [OpenWeatherMap API.](https://openweathermap.org/api)

 Android Permissions
 -------------------